korpling/ANNIS/docs/README.md

 ANNIS Documentation
 ===================

-The documentation is split in three parts:
+The documentation is split in two parts:

 - User Guide for users (including administrators) of the ANNIS servier version and the Kickstarter
 - Developer Guide for people who want to participate and or extend ANNIS